Modernist poetry in English: Wallace Stevens' Of Modern Poetry

 Wallace Stevens' essential modernist poem, "Of Modern Poetry"(1942) sounds as if the verbs are left out.
 The verb 'to be' is omitted from the first and final lines.
 The poem itself opens and closes with the act of finding.
 The poem and the mind become synonymous: a collapse between the poem, the act, and the mind.
-During the poem the dyad becomes further collapsed into one: a spatial and a temporal collapse between the subject and the object; form and content equal each other; form becomes not simply expressive of, but constitutive of.
+In the poem, the dyad becomes further collapsed into one: a spatial and a temporal collapse between the subject and the object; form and content equal each other; form becomes not simply expressive of, but constitutive of.
 The poem goes from being a static object to being an action.
 The poem of the mind has to be alternative and listening; it is experimental.
 The poem resists and refuses transcendentalism, but remains within the conceptual limits of the mind and the poem.

 Maturity

 With the publication of The Waste Land, modernist poetry appeared to have made a breakthrough into wider critical discourse and a broader readership.
 However, the economic collapse of the late 1920s and early 1930s had a serious negative impact on the new writing.
 For American writers, living in Europe became more difficult as their incomes lost a great deal of their relative value.
-While Gertrude Stein, Barney and Joyce remained in the French city, much of the scene they had presided over scattered.
-Pound was in Italy, Eliot in London, H.D. moved between that city and Switzerland, and many of the other writers associated with the movement were now living in the States.
+Gertrude Stein, Barney, and Joyce remained Paris, where much of the scene they had presided over began to scatter.
+Pound left for Italy.
+Eliot left for London.
+H.D. moved between London and Switzerland, and many of the other writers associated with the movement were then living in the United States.

 The economic depression, combined with the impact of the Spanish Civil War, also saw the emergence, in the Britain of the 1930s, of a more overtly political poetry, as represented by such writers as W. H. Auden and Stephen Spender.
 Although nominally admirers of Eliot, these poets tended towards a poetry of radical content but formal conservativeness.
 For example, they rarely wrote free verse, preferring rhyme and regular stanza patterns in much of their work.